Scholarships for

 Scholarships are available to all students, regardless of household income, who are residents of Florida and eligible to enroll in a K-12 public school.

-• Renewing students of the Florida Tax Credit Scholarship and/or Family Empowerment Scholarship
+Students who are renewing their Florida Tax Credit Scholarship or Family Empowerment Scholarship

 Frequently Asked Questions